kristopolous/db.js/README.md

 And bam!
 There you go.
 Who said life wasn't easy?

-### Ok, but before we go on, does it work in IE 6?
-yes.

-### 5.5?
-sure.

-### Netscape 4?
-no. sorry. not that one.

-### Ok, that last one was a joke.
-But seriously, this looks kinda different from SQL; I'm totally confused already.

-Stop.
-Breath slowly and relax.
-It will all be ok.
-I tried my best to make it easy to wrap your head around (I'm pretty dumb and I get it).

 Just remember these two simple rules:

 1. First filter your search results to the entries you are interested in.
 In SQL land, this would usually go in the "where" clause.
 I call it "find" to make it more of a verb then an proposition.
 But if you REALLY want to use "where", it's aliased for you cause I hate being imposing.